houseworthe/github-mcp-server/README.md

 - "Search for 'TODO' comments in the owner/repo codebase"
 - "Get the contents of README.md from owner/repo"
 - "Show me information about the GitHub user 'octocat'"
+- "Update issue #123 in owner/repo to add the 'bug' label"
+- "Add a comment to PR #456 in owner/repo with my code review"
+- "Create a new feature branch called 'feature/new-ui' from main"
+- "Show me the last 10 commits in owner/repo"
+- "Check the status of the latest CI workflow runs"

 ### Accessing Resources